-Other Public Company Board/ Committee Memi perships
+Other Public Company Board/Committee Memberships

-Company Listing Positions

-none - -
+Company Listing Positions none - -

-(1) The Shares indicated include those Shares beneficially owned and Shares controlled or directed by the nominee directors as the date of this Information Circular.

-(2) The number of Shares held by James D. Hill includes a combined total of 9,316,580 Shares held by J. D. Hill Investments Ltd. and its subsidiary, both private Alberta corporations which are wholly-owned by James D. Hill and his spouse.
-Another 100,800 Shares are held in their registered retirement savings plans.

-(3) Deferred Share Units ("DSUs") are not voting securities.
-See page 13 under the heading Director Compensation for a description of DSUs.
-The number referenced below the term DSUs in the nominee biographies above refers to the number of DSUs credited to the director's account as at March 18, 2019, the date of this Information Circular.

-(4) Total Share Holdings is the amount determined by multiplying the number of each nominee's Shares held and DSUs credited to their accounts as of March 18, 2019 by the closing price of the Shares on the Toronto Stock Exchange ("TSX") on March 18, 2019 (\$20.63).

-The Value of Total 2018 Compensation includes DSUs awarded, retainer paid to all Committee chairs, and dividend equivilants credited to their accounts in 2018 (based on the value of the DSUs when credited to each director's account).
-For further information regarding the director's total compensation see Director Compensation on page 13.

-(6) Compensation provided to Marcel Kessler, who is a director and also a Named Executive Officer (as defined herein), is fully reflected on page 29.
-As a member of management, Marcel Kessler did not receive compensation for his service as a director of the Corporation in 2018.

-Interlocking directorships

-None of the proposed nominee directors sit together on the same board of other publicly traded companies and none of the proposed nominee directors sit together with any of Pason's executives on any other boards.
+- The Shares indicated include those Shares beneficially owned and Shares controlled or directed by the nominee directors as the date of this Information Circular - The number of Shares held by James D. Hill includes a combined total of 7,465,580 Shares held by J. D. Hill Investments Ltd. and its subsidiary, both private Alberta corporations which are wholly-owned by James D. Hill and his spouse.
+Another 100,800 Shares are held in their registered retirement savings plans. - Deferred Share Units ("DSUs") are not voting securities.
+See page 14 under the heading Director Compensation for a description of DSUs.
+The number referenced below the term DSUs in the nominee biographies above refers to the number of DSUs credited to the director's account as at March 17, 2020, the date of this Information Circular. - Total Share Holdings is the amount determined by multiplying the number of each nominee's Shares held and DSUs credited to their accounts as of March 17, 2020 by the closing price of the Shares on the Toronto Stock Exchange ("TSX") on March 17, 2020 (\$8.56). - The Value of Total 2019 Compensation includes DSUs awarded, retainer paid to all committee chairs, and dividend equivalents credited to their accounts in 2019 (based on the value of the DSUs when credited to each director's account).
+A portion of James B. Howe and Laura Schwinn's compensation was paid in cash (\$92,500 and \$24,000 respectively).
+For further information regarding the director's total compensation see Director Compensation on page 14. - Compensation provided to Marcel Kessler, who is a director and also a Named Executive Officer (as defined herein), is fully reflected on page 28, and includes RSUs.
+As a member of management, Marcel Kessler did not receive compensation for his service as a director of the Corporation in - Laura Schwinn was appointed by the Board as an interim director on August 8, 2019 and attended all Board meetings from that date forward in 2019.
+She was not a member of any committee in 2019.

-Majority voting
+Majority Voting

-The Board has adopted a policy of requiring any individual director nominee who receives less than a majority of the Shares voted and withheld at a Shareholders' Meeting to tender his or her resignation promptly following the Meeting.
-The Corporate Governance and Nomination Committee will review the tendered resignation and make a recommendation to the Board to accept or reject the resignation and publicly disclose the decision and rationale within 90 days of the applicable Shareholder Meeting.
+The Board has adopted a policy which requires any nominee who receives a greater number of votes "withheld" than votes "for" his or her election at a Shareholders' Meeting to tender his or her resignation promptly following the Meeting.
+The Corporate Governance and Nomination Committee (the "CGN Committee") will review the tendered resignation and make a recommendation to the Board to accept or reject the resignation and publicly disclose the decision and rationale within 90 days of the applicable Shareholder Meeting.
 Absent exceptional circumstances that would warrant the applicable nominee to continue to serve as a Board member, resignations will be accepted.
-The said nominee will not participate in any Board or Committee deliberations on the tendered resignation.
+The said nominee will not participate in any Board or committee discussions on the tendered resignation.